How Long Freezer Meals Last (How to Tell When They’re Still Good)

 Lack of Sauce or Fat

-Dry foods degrade faster.
+Dry foods like rice can degrade faster.
 Sauces and fats help protect meals by reducing oxygen exposure and slowing moisture loss, which is why well-sauced meals tend to reheat better.

 Unstable Freezer Conditions